Vyvanse Abuse, Addiction, And Treatment Options

 “Manifestations of chronic intoxication with amphetamines may include severe dermatoses, marked insomnia, irritability, hyperactivity, and personality changes.
 The most severe manifestation of chronic intoxication is psychosis, often clinically indistinguishable from schizophrenia.”

 Vyvanse abuse can lead to overdose.
 This holds true for both first time and chronic abusers.
-Overdose may result in confusion, depression, feelings of panic, nausea and vomiting, rapid breathing, seizure, coma and death.
+Overdose may result in confusion, depression, feelings of panic, nausea, and vomiting, rapid breathing, seizure, coma, and death.
 Prolonged use of Vyvanse can result in withdrawal, including feelings of extreme fatigue and depression.

 Don’t ignore the signs of abuse.
 The longer you put off treatment, the greater the opportunity for damage to your body and brain.
-Choosing treatment gives your body, mind and spirit a chance to heal, restore and rejuvenate, all while you’re learning how to live a sober and more fulfilling life.
+Choosing treatment gives your body, mind, and spirit a chance to heal, restore and rejuvenate, all while you’re learning how to live a sober and more fulfilling life.

-How Do We Use Individualized Treatment To Treat A Vyvanse Addiction?
+Individualized Treatment To Treat Vyvanse Addiction

 Good treatment should be transformative, a fact which shapes every experience you have with us once you walk through our doors.
 Each component of our treatment programs builds upon the last while preparing you for the next.
 One way we work to ensure these things is by offering you or your loved one individualized treatment.

 As soon as you reach out to our treatment specialists, we begin working to identify the unique factors within your life which shaped your addiction.
 We also take into account positive influences, your personality, your interests and any other elements which could define your treatment experience.
 The sum of these things allows us to create a customized treatment plan.
-This individualized care not only makes treatment more engaging, but more effective.
+This individualized care not only makes treatment more engaging but more effective.

 As you grow deeper in your sense of self and understanding of important recovery principles, you enhance your chances of a sober life after treatment.
-Coping skills, behavioral modification and enhanced distress tolerance will all help to shield you from relapse down the road.
+Coping skills, behavioral modification, and enhanced distress tolerance will all help to shield you from relapse down the road.

 This is especially important for individuals who used Vyvanse to counter the stress and pressure of their education or careers.
 Building healthy habits and positive mindsets will help you create a stronger foundation for a successful, drug-free life.

 The chemical burden of drug abuse changes the way your brain functions.
-Additionally, chronic drug-seeking and using changes the way you live and relate to your life, responsibilities and relationships.
-Combined, these things can leave your thoughts, emotions and behaviors in extremely dysfunctional states.
+Additionally, chronic drug-seeking and using changes the way you live and relate to your life, responsibilities, and relationships.
+Combined, these things can leave your thoughts, emotions, and behaviors in extremely dysfunctional states.

-One of the most powerful benefits of these therapies is how they help you recognize and accept the need for change within your life, while supporting you as you develop the skills to do so.
+One of the most powerful benefits of these therapies is how they help you recognize and accept the need for change within your life while supporting you as you develop the skills to do so.

 Since prescription drug abuse often originates from a person’s desire to self-treat a mental illness or emotional struggles, we offer cutting-edge dual diagnosis treatment.
 This intensive approach ensures that both the addiction and mental illnesses will be treated side by side, with each focus informing and strengthening the treatment of the other.
 The aforementioned behavioral therapies are critical elements of this program.